awkena/panGenomeBreedr/docs/reference/query_map_accessions.md

-# Interactive Geographic Exploration of Sorghum Accessions
+# Interactive geographic exploration of sorghum accessions (local)

-This function generates a high-performance interactive map showing the geographic distribution of sorghum lines.
-It dynamically generates rich, scrollable popups containing all available metadata for each accession.
+Generates an interactive web map via `leaflet` displaying the geographic distribution of sorghum lines based on latitude and longitude coordinates.
+Points are dynamically colored by a user-specified metadata category and display scrollable, auto-formatted HTML tooltips containing all available metadata attributes.

 ## Usage